Every bear market tells the same story. Bitcoin drops 50%. Altcoins drop 90%. Some never come back.

 In a bull market, both are plentiful.
 Capital flows in from Bitcoin profits rotating down the risk curve.
 Media attention amplifies project narratives.
 Retail traders chase momentum.
 Teams raise money.
 Liquidity deepens.

-First, the capital rotation reverses.
+- Capital rotation reverses.
 When Bitcoin drops, altcoin holders don't just sit still - they flee to Bitcoin or stablecoins.
 This is the flight-to-safety reflex at the crypto layer.
 Bitcoin becomes the "safe" asset relative to altcoins, even as Bitcoin itself falls against the dollar.
 The result is that altcoins get hit by two forces at once: dollar depreciation and BTC-denominated depreciation.

-Second, the narratives collapse.
+- Narratives collapse.
 Most altcoin projects depend on a story - a use case, a partnership, an upgrade, a roadmap milestone.
 In a bull market, traders give these stories the benefit of the doubt.
 In a bear market, the same traders look for reasons to exit, and the same story that justified buying becomes a reason to sell.
 "The roadmap is delayed."
 "The team went quiet."
 "Competitors are catching up."

 This is why altcoins die in bear markets in ways Bitcoin doesn't.
 Bitcoin has no team, no roadmap promises, no competing L1 narrative to fight.
 It just exists.
 Altcoins have to keep earning their existence - and bear markets are exactly when that becomes impossible.